oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 The following attributes are exported:

 * `autonomous_container_database_id` - The Autonomous Container Database [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+* `available_upgrade_versions` - List of Oracle Database versions available for a database upgrade.
+If there are no version upgrades available, this list is empty.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `connection_strings` - The connection string used to connect to the Autonomous Database.
 The username for the Service Console is ADMIN.
 Use the password you entered when creating the Autonomous Database for the password value.
 	* `all_connection_strings` - Returns all connection strings that can be used to connect to the Autonomous Database.
 For more information, please see [Predefined Database Service Names for Autonomous Transaction Processing](https://docs.oracle.com/en/cloud/paas/atp-cloud/atpug/connect-predefined.html#GUID-9747539B-FD46-44F1-8FF8-F5AC650F15BE)